curv3d/curv/docs/language/Grammar.rst

 Bounded iteration: ``for (pattern in list_expression) phrase`` The phrase (a generator or statement) is executed once for each element in the list.
 At each iteration, the element is bound to zero or more local variables by the pattern.

+Bounded iteration: ``for (pattern in list_expr until cond) phrase`` The phrase (a generator or statement) is executed once for each element in the list, but stopping early if ``cond`` becomes true.
+At each iteration, the element is bound to zero or more local variables by the pattern.

 Local variables: ``let definition in phrase``